 Nita was a member of Morning Star Baptist Church for over forty years.
 She joined under the leadership of the late Reverend Rosamond C. Kay.
 She loved her church and church family; she was an active member of M.S.B.C Usher Board #2.

 Nita took pride in her community for which she lived, Marion Circle.
 She would clean up, look after the children, providing them with treats, and she knew every child’s name.
 She had a sense of humor, was easy going but wouldn’t take any mess.
 Nita loved knitting, crocheting, and gardening.
 She loved to sing, her favorite song was “Yes Lord.”
 She also had several euphemisms.
 Her favorite one was, “I’m a small piece of leather but I’m well put together.”

 Zaneta departed this life on Thursday, December 12, 2019, in Presbyterian Hospital in Pittsburgh, Pennsylvania.
 She was preceded in death by her siblings; sister, Pearl Harris and brother, Carl Hampton.
 Along with her devoted companion, Cleveland Adams.

 She was loved by many and will be remembered by her daughter, Marla Hampton; brothers, Steven (Nichole) Hampton, Samuel Hampton, Morris (Cookie) Hampton, Paul Hampton; sisters, Linda (Earl) Wanzo, Betty Hampton, Doreatha (John) Cunningham, Hazel Hampton, and Rebecca Hampton; three grandchildren and eight great-grandchildren; along with a host of family and friends

-To send flowers to Zanetta's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Zanetta E Mitchell, please visit our floral store.